julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Student Understanding & Observation/Note.md

 - **BL-096:** Put struggling on a clock — fixed-cadence data review, numeric flags, and a timed intervention cycle.
 - **BL-101:** Ask the level-fit question directly in session 1 — treat every placement as provisional.
 - **BL-116:** Score every promise from both sides — divergence between Guide's and student's POV is the diagnostic trigger.
+- **BL-120:** Design the 360 so specificity is structural — balanced, required comments beat deficit-triggered checkboxes.

 ## Out